Student analyzing TOEIC score report with level equivalences and CEFR correspondence for exam preparation

 Flow Exam team

-The TOEIC® Listening and Reading test is scored out of a total of 990 points, divided equally between two sections:
+The TOEIC® Listening and Reading test is scored out of a total of 990 points, equally divided between two sections:

 • Listening: 5 to 495 points